Merv Rettenmund

-Early years
+Early life

 Rettenmund attended Flint Southwestern High School, where he played baseball and American football.
 In the summer after his senior year, he played as a catcher for the Buick Colts of the Michigan American Legion, contributing to the team winning the city and state championships.
 He turned down a contract offer from the Detroit Tigers of MLB.
 He accepted a football scholarship from Ball State University, so the school could sign more baseball players.
 He lettered in baseball and football, receiving all-league honors in both sports.

 As a football player, he played at running back and wide receiver.
 As a senior, he only played in 3 games after suffering a severe ankle sprain.
 He set the school career record for rushing yards per attempt: 7.6 yards (on 161 career carries).
 In baseball, he was a two-time All-Indiana Collegiate Conference selection.
 He set the school career home run record.

 In 1976, he was inducted into the Ball State Athletics Hall of Fame.